val broker = SimBroker()

 -

-Maintenance margin, with support for different values for long and short positions
+Maintenance margin, with support for different maintenance percentages for long and short positions

 -

-Minimum amount of required equity that cannot be used as margin
+Minimum amount of equity that cannot be used as margin (to stay away from margin calls)

 All margin calculations are based on the equity of the account, and not just the cash.
 And although in the below tables the (maintenance) margin is shown, it is actually not exposed.
 Only the buying-power value is available through the account object.

-The logic for calculating the buying power looks roughly like this in pseudocode:
+The calculations for the buying-power look roughly like this in pseudocode:

-excess_margin = equity - long_value - short_value - minimum_equity
+excess_margin = equity - long_margin - short_margin - minimum_equity

 buying_power = excess_margin * ( 1 / initial_margin)

-The following table shows an example for long trading with a margin account in a Japanese Yen, using the following (default) values:
+The following table shows an example for long trading with a margin account in the Japanese Yen, using the following (default) values:

 -